Playing Divide-and-Choose Given Uncertain Preferences

-A further departure from the case of certain preferences is that the divider can achieve a higher-than-baseline utility even when all critical ratios are the same -- in fact, even when the chooser's prior distributions are identical and the divider values every good identically.
+A further departure from the case of certain preferences is that the divider can achieve a higher-than-proportional utility even when all critical ratios are the same---in fact, even when the chooser's prior distributions are identical and the divider values every good identically.
 Clearly, such a division is not feasible with normal priors by Proposition \ref{proStructureNormal}.
-With two-point (or multi-point) discrete priors, despite such identical values across goods, it is feasible for the divider to beat the baseline.
+With two-point (or multi-point) discrete priors, despite such identical values across goods, it is feasible for the divider to beat his proportionality guarantee.

-\begin{proposition} There exists a number of goods $n$ and a discrete distribution $\mathcal{D}$ supported on two positive values such that, even if, for each good $i \in [n]$, $g^D_i = 1$ and $\mathcal{G}^C_i = \mathcal{D}$, there exists a division of goods yielding utility higher than the divider's baseline. \end{proposition}
+\begin{proposition} There exists a number of goods $n$ and a discrete distribution $\mathcal{D}$ supported on two positive values such that, even if, for each good $i \in [n]$, $g^D_i = 1$ and $\overline{\mathcal{G}}^C_i = \mathcal{D}$, there exists a division of goods yielding utility higher than the divider's proportionality guarantee. \end{proposition}

 \begin{proof} Let $n = 5$ and let $\mathcal{D}$ be the following distribution: value 0.01 with probability 0.6 and value 1 with probability 0.4.
 Consider the division